21centuryweather/hk25-AusCyclones/README.md

 ### Required tools ###

 **TempestExtremes (/g/data/gb02/tempestextremes)**: The main tool used for tracking and identification of weather systems will be TempestExtremes (TE).
-TE has been used by various people in the Centre.
-Chnehui Jin (Monash) has compiled a version on gb02 for use.
+TE has been used by various people in the Centre to track different types of weather objects.
+Chenhui Jin (Monash) has compiled a version on gb02 for use.
 More information on the tool can be found at https://climate.ucdavis.edu/tempestextremes.php.